-- $5 million from the Victorian Government’s Tourism Events and Visitor Economy branch of the Department of Jobs, Precincts and Regions for new and upgraded trailheads
+- $5 million from the Victorian Government Department of Jobs, Skills, Industry and Regions for new and upgraded trailheads

 - This is in addition to the funding to create the Grampians Peaks Trail, which was: $23.2 million from the State Government, and $10 million from the Commonwealth Government through Horsham City Rural Council